Skip to main content

 Is colostrum safe?

 As long as it’s pasteurized and taken properly, colostrum supplements are generally safe to use for most healthy consumers, including children as young as one year old.
-Generally, colostrum has been well tolerated in most clinical trials, and there are no well-documented drug-drug interactions.
-However, bear in mind that safe use often hinges on whether you can tolerate dairy.
-As we mentioned earlier, you should avoid taking colostrum if you have a dairy allergy or extreme intolerance to lactose.
+Case in point, colostrum has been well tolerated in most clinical trials, and there are no well-documented drug-drug interactions.
+However, bear in mind that safe use often hinges on whether you can tolerate dairy: if you have a dairy allergy or extreme intolerance to lactose, either exercise caution or avoid colostrum outright.
 Otherwise, you may experience unpleasant symptoms ranging from mild (physical discomfort) to severe (anaphylaxis).
 Pregnant or breastfeeding women and people who’ve had estrogen-dependent cancers should avoid colostrum, as well, for potential safety concerns.

 Some side effects may arise even in users without any known sensitivities.
 Drugs.com mentions "infrequent reports" of skin rash and minor gastrointestinal symptoms such as diarrhea, flatulence, and nausea.
 Such occurrences may be due to undiagnosed intolerances, but you can't discount the possibility of other, less-recognized causes.
-You can minimize the risk of side effects by following the manufacturer's directions for use as detailed on the label.
+You can minimize the risk of side effects by following your supplement’s label-recommended directions and precautions.
 If you experience unwanted effects after taking colostrum, try reducing your dosage or speaking with a healthcare provider to identify the potential cause.

 Speaking of the label, it’s important to pay attention to additional ingredients in your colostrum supplement.
 Most unflavored colostrums are pure concentrate, but flavored varieties include additives for color and taste.
 For example, ARMRA Blood Orange and Vine Watermelon, respectively, contain annatto extract and dragon fruit, while WonderCow Elderberry has 80g of elderberry extract.
 Allergies, though not exactly common, are possible.

-One final note on a commonly held concern with cattle-derived products — bovine spongiform encephalopathy (BSE, otherwise known as mad cow disease).
+One final topic of concern with any cattle-derived product is bovine spongiform encephalopathy (BSE, otherwise known as mad cow disease).
 BSE is a serious disease that affects cows and is linked to a fatal human prion condition known as variant Creutzfeldt-Jakob disease (vCJD).
-The FDA states that cow’s milk and milk products can’t transmit BSE even if the milk comes from an infected cow, so colostrum users can rest assured that their supplement presents no risk of prion infectivity.
+But the FDA states that cow’s milk and milk products can’t transmit BSE even if the milk comes from an infected cow, so colostrum users can rest assured that their supplement presents no risk of prion infectivity.

 What's it like to use colostrum?

-In our experience, colostrum supplements are easy to integrate into any daily routine, as they can be taken at any time of day and combine well with other consumables.
+In our experience, colostrum supplements are easy to integrate into any daily routine, as they can be taken at any time of day and combine well with other consumables (as long as they’re either cool or cold to preserve the integrity of the colostrum).
 Most of the products we evaluated are powders that you can mix into liquids, stir into foods, or dry-scoop.
 The exception is Codeage Immuno Colostrum, our winner for best capsule alternative.

 When you mix colostrum powder into liquid, don't be alarmed if the mixture foams.
 That's totally normal, especially with greater agitation.
-What else is normal is clumping, which presents a small degree of inconvenience.
-It's a problem that concerns ARMRA and WonderCow slightly more so than NOW Foods, owing to the latter's addition of sunflower lecithin as a homogenizer.
-In our view, powder clumping is only a minor issue since it doesn't interfere with efficacy and barely affects taste.
+What else is normal is clumping, which presents a small degree of inconvenience, but it doesn't interfere with efficacy and barely affects the taste.
 One of our testers even claimed to enjoy the clumps, describing them as "little flavor pockets, like boba."
 Still, it's something to keep in mind so you don't suspect any defects in your supplement when you try it.

-Though lumps may not ruin the taste experience, we reckon that a lot of users would prefer to have a fully (or mostly) homogenized colostrum drink.
-To that end, try these methods to achieve a better-blended beverage:
+Although clumps may not ruin the taste experience, we reckon that a lot of users would prefer to have a fully (or mostly) homogenized colostrum drink.
+To that end, try these methods for a better-blended beverage:

 • Start with less liquid.
-Pour just a finger's width into your cup, add the colostrum powder, and stir to create a slurry, using a spoon to press any clumps into the bottom or sides of the vessel.
+Pour just a splash into your cup, add the colostrum powder, and stir to create a slurry or paste, using a spoon to press any clumps into the bottom or sides of the vessel.
 Once the drink is mixed, top it off.
 The initial lower liquid-to-powder ratio increases shear while you mix, allowing you to moisten more of the powder before it gels.

 • Add an ice cube or two.
 The ice not only adds shear force but also prevents the powder from clinging to the sides of the cup.